Naval Air Station Pensacola Corry Station

-I have visited nearby NAS Pensacola.
-As I wrote in that article, my trip to NAS Pensacola was a great family experience.
-Besides the base being home to the Navy Blue Angels flying team and its impressive museum (thankfully open to the public), there are numerous attractions and federal parks close by.
-These include a preserved Pensacola lighthouse and an abundance of historic forts.
-From my experience as a visitor, the area, with its beautiful beaches and exciting military and historical places to visit, is a sure win for a memorable Florida vacation.
+I have visited the base and area, it is a great destination for a family trip.
+Besides the base and its impressive museum (open to the public!), there are numerous attractions and federal parks close by such as the preserved Pensacola lighthouse and an abundance of historic forts.
+From my experience as a visitor, with beautiful beaches and exciting military and historical places to visit, it is a base well worth going to for a great Florida vacation.

 Facilities and Quality of Life

 Because of its advanced age as a military base, there is an abundance of historical architecture to view.
 A historic district was established that encompasses 82 acres and includes buildings dating to the post-Civil War period when it was a navy yard.
 Buildings you can observe are the original navy yard commander’s house, a chapel built in 1865 and many service buildings used for different uses throughout their history.
 During my family vacation I remember strolling on base and being among stately old trees along with buildings from the 1800s.
 Although the base has historic parts it has also been modernized through it’s life.
 There are new recreational facilities throughout the base.
 These include such amenities as three 18-hole golf courses, a marina with rental craft, many hiking trails, picnic areas, a large paintball area and an updated bowling alley.

 The surrounding area of Pensacola includes some outstanding “sugar white” beaches on the (mostly) calm Gulf of Mexico, teaming with wildlife such as aquatic birds and sea life.
 If you spend time at the beach you will probably see dolphins swimming closely offshore.
 All of this, combined with the tropical weather, makes NAS Pensacola one of the best places to serve on according to an article listed at the Navy Times of the Top 5 naval bases.